RubyLane/parse_args/README.md

   - **-all**
     Collect all the instances of this argument as a list, rather than the default behaviour of using the last instance as the value.
+  - **-end**
+    Treat the remaining arguments as if **--** directly followed this option - that is: all words in *args* after those consumed by the current option are treated as positional arguments.

 # EXAMPLES